KatCodes7/healthcare-sql-claims-analysis/README.md

 ## Summary

-This project demonstrates an end-to-end workflow of importing, cleaning, analyzing, and extracting actionable insights from healthcare data using SQL.
+This project demonstrates an end-to-end analytics workflow, from raw data ingestion and transformation to insight generation and dashboard visualization using SQL.

 ---